magcil/guitar_style_dataset/README.md

 ```

 > where `data/wav` is the directory which contains the class-folders with the wav files.

+Once you run the code, the feature vectors are saved in `.npy` files, so that on the next run, the feature extraction process is omitted.

 You can change the value of `k` using the flag `-f`.
 Example:
 ```